jessp01/fully-static-ffmpeg-build/README.md

 After running a few very basic tests, the FFmpeg basedir is also archived under /tmp/build/ffmpeg-$FFMPEG_VER.tar.gz.

 Of course, you're free to change the prefix or anything else to suit your particular needs.

+## Important note about distributing the resulting binaries
+Legally, you are NOT, and therefore, should NOT, distribute the resulting binaries.
+The FFmpeg configure command in the Dockerfile includes the `--enable-gpl` and `--enable-nonfree` configuration options and FFmpeg binaries whose build process required these flags cannot be re-distributed.
+For more info, see [FFmpeg License and Legal Considerations](https://ffmpeg.org/legal.html).